 Care to discover the differences between the different types of BMX bikes?
 Then keep scrolling cause that’s what we are going to explain next, and you will be able to see the differences yourselves!

-Racing BMX bikes are also known as the true or original BMX bikes.
+Racing BMX bikes are also known as true or original BMX bikes.
 BMX racing is comprised of brief, high-speed runs throughout a dirt track featuring several jumps and turns, which creates an exciting course that requires careful navigation.

 And racing bikes are made to be very light, very flexible, and stable, which provides the rider with sufficient command and speed to be as quick as possible.
 The frame of the bike places the rider in a more vertical and higher position, which gives the rider greater command on the handlebars and greater vision too.
-Also the brakes should be good to perform well.
+Also, the brakes should be good to perform well.

 Also, the tires of BMX racing bikes are comparatively lean with sufficient tread to boost traction on a dirt course, without decreasing much speed.
 The size of the wheels of such bikes is usually 20 inches.